cosmos/cosmos-sdk/docs/building-modules/upgrade.md

 }
 ```

-To see example code of changes that were implemented in a migration of balance keys, check out the [func migrateBalanceKeys](https://github.com/cosmos/cosmos-sdk/blob/36f68eb9e041e20a5bb47e216ac5eb8b91f95471/x/bank/legacy/v043/store.go#L41-L62) code.
+To see example code of changes that were implemented in a migration of balance keys, check out [migrateBalanceKeys](https://github.com/cosmos/cosmos-sdk/blob/36f68eb9e041e20a5bb47e216ac5eb8b91f95471/x/bank/legacy/v043/store.go#L41-L62).
 For context, this code introduced migrations of the bank store that updated addresses to be prefixed by their length in bytes as outlined in [ADR-028](../architecture/adr-028-public-key-addresses.md).